relativitydev/relativity.testing.framework.api/.github/ISSUE_TEMPLATE/-feature----use-a-clear-and-descriptive-title-for-the-issue-to-identify-the---suggestion--.md

 ---
-name: "[Feature]: *Use a clear and descriptive title for the issue to identify the
+name: "[Feature]: Use a clear and descriptive title for the issue to identify the suggestion."
-  \  suggestion.*"
 about: Suggest an idea for this project
 title: ''
 labels: enhancement